hvstms/mixing_times_on_the_box/README.md

-# mixing_times
-[on-going] We are to analize the mixing strategies on the n by n grid.
+# Cumputing mixing times on the $n \times n$ lattice.

+These are the codes we used to simulate mixing times of particular Markov chains.
+For more information on the main topic see my thesis.